Rede Bandeirantes: Background

-In 1945, in São Paulo, businessman João Jorge Saad bought Rádio Bandeirantes from his father-in-law Ademar de Barros, which the then-governor of São Paulo had bought from its previous owner, Paulo Machado de Carvalho, the owner of Rádio Record and Emissoras Unidas.
+In 1945, in São Paulo, businessman João Jorge Saad, a descendant of a Syrian migrant family from Damascus, bought Rádio Bandeirantes from his father-in-law Ademar de Barros, which the then-governor of São Paulo had bought from its previous owner, Paulo Machado de Carvalho, the owner of Rádio Record and Emissoras Unidas.
 During the administration of President Getúlio Vargas, João Saad managed to obtain the concession of a television channel in São Paulo in the 1950s.
 During the Juscelino Kubitschek government, the concession was canceled and handed over to another businessman.
 However, Saad managed, at the time of the João Goulart government, to recover the TV station.
 In 1961 in Morumbi, work began on the Radiantes Building – a building specially built with the purpose of housing the most modern television studios in Latin America, and later nicknamed by employees as an "enchanted palace".
 The station's building, the first in the country to be designed to receive a TV, took about five years to build.
 Saad has postponed the start of operations several times: "It wasn't time yet...
 I only opened the station in '67, based on solid foundations", he said.
 With a transmission tower on Pico do Jaraguá, in February 1967, experimental broadcasts began, with slides, films and documentaries.